Edict of Compiègne

-The Parlement de Paris was deeply divided on the issues.
+The Parlement of Paris was deeply divided on the issues.
 When the King approached the Parlement for its formal advice beforehand on the best means of punishing and stamping out heresy, the moderate voices of président Séguier and conseiller du Drac urged against the proposed new edict (as unnecessary) and specifically opposed the introduction of an Inquisition into France, an innovation that would appear to circumvent the king's justice, vested in the parlement.

 The preamble of the Edict of Compiègne, like earlier ones, remarked on the ineffectiveness of the courts in acting against "heretics", because of the malice or lenience of judges.
 The Edict sanctioned a papal brief that established a court of Inquisition in France, though the Parlement delayed in acting upon it, and it was rescinded in April 1558.
 For now, it hesitated even to take up the edict: "On the last day of 1557, the gens du roi complained again that the court had still not deliberated the king's latest edict (Compiègne), "presented four months ago."
 They understated the case: the edict had been presented on 24 July 1557 and was registered in January 1558."

 But the first effects of the Edict had already transpired.
 On 4 September 1557, an angry mob had broken into a Calvinist meeting being held in a private house in the rue Saint-Jacques.
 They found nobles and royal officials, respected artisans, women and children.
 About 132 people were arrested and thrown into prison.
 On 14 September, three, including a noble widow, were publicly burned in the place Maubert.